utharian-code/Bonepoke/Jade/Best use of time.md

+Written by Deepseek, with minimal prompt ie "Write an article based on the theme - make best use of your time:

 “There is an appointed time for everything… a time for every activity under the heavens.” – Ecclesiastes 3:1 Welcome, dear reader!
 The frantic rush of the old world is a fading memory.
 Now, we have the priceless gift of time.
 But a common question arises: “With forever ahead of me, how should I spend my day?”